RalphHightower/GM-Canada-OnStar-2G-Sunset/HightowerCarsAffected.md

 ### 2011 Chevrolet HHR 2.4L I-4 Enable Remote Start?

+This part is for HHR's built with remote starting.
+I don't think that Chevrolet would have different PROMs for specific features in a car.
+I think that this part will tell the HHR whether the hood is open or closed, if it will autostart.
+I read on an HHR forum where grounding a pin in the interior fuse box will enable remote starting.

 | Parts Description | Part Number | Price |
 |-------------------|-------------|-------|
 | Hood Latch - GM (20765278) | 20765278 | $130.84 (GMD) |